Long time solutions for quasi-linear Hamiltonian perturbations of Schr\"odinger and Klein-Gordon equations on tori: Diagonalization

-We study the first addendum in \eqref{1}.
+We study the first term in \eqref{1}.
 We recall \eqref{diago_para} and \eqref{matriceS}, we apply Proposition \ref{prop:compo} and we get, by direct inspection, that the new term, modulo contribution that may be absorbed in $R^{(1)}(U)$, is given by